zalando-nakadi/kanadi/README.md

 to add them as soon as possible into Kanadi.
 * Migrate README.md to github pages as a better documentation format.
 * Migrate to ScalaTest for testing as it has better `Future` support.
-* Investigate using akka-http's `akka.http.scaladsl.util.FastFuture` rather than normal `Future` in `for` comprehensions to improve performance a bit.
+* Investigate using pekko-http's `org.apache.pekko.http.scaladsl.util.FastFuture` rather than normal `Future` in `for` comprehensions to improve performance a bit.
 Note that Scala 2.13.x will make this redundant, see this [PR](https://github.com/scala/scala/pull/7470)

 ### Known Bugs